 Increases in the Tenant Rent is effective on the first day of the second calendar month following the month in which the change in circumstance occurred with at least thirty days' notice to the family.
-It is the LACDA's policy to process interim increases in Tenant Rent between regular annual re-certifications if a new source of income occurs and if there is an increase in existing income of \$200/month or more, change in allowable deductions occurs (i.e., childcare, disability, citizenship eligible immigration status and full-time student status), including anticipated out of pocket (not reimbursed) medical expenses and/or auxiliary expenses.
+It is the LACDA's policy to process interim increases in Tenant Rent between regular annual re-certifications: if a new source of income occurs; there is an increase in existing income of \$200/month or more; change in allowable deductions occurs (i.e., childcare, disability, citizenship eligible immigration status and full-time student status), including anticipated out of pocket (not reimbursed) medical expenses and/or auxiliary expenses.
+All income for a new family member will be counted and used to calculate the family's TTP.